Garbage truck’s load catches fire in Vernon - BC Local News

 Vernon Fire Rescue Services were quick to respond, hosing the smouldering dumped contents.

-An employee of the waste collection company said this happens regularly and is likely due to improperly discarded items mixing with household garbage.
+An employee of the waste collection company said this is likely due to improperly discarded items mixing with household garbage.

 “Don’t throw away batteries,” he said.